This article was published on February 4th 2019 and received its last update on February 20th 2019. It takes about 3 minutes to read.

 Crystal compiles with dynamic linking per default.
 This is no problem most of the time — compiling a Crystal project on CentOS, copying the resulting binary to a Ubuntu mache and running it there simply works.
 That's because they share the same dynamic libraries Crystal links to on compilation.

-Things get a little trickier once you want to package your compiled Crystal project into an RPM: The
+Things get a little trickier once you want to run it on a machine which does not provide the libraries your program depends on.
+Or if you want to package your compiled Crystal project into an RPM: The

 rpmbuild command throws a dependency issue which is impossible to resolve at the moment.